gcanti/builder.js/README.md

     builder.build();
     builder.watch();

+## Api

 ### builder.use(transformer, paths)

-Usa la funzione `transformer(src) -> src` per trasformare il sorgente dei file indicati da `paths`.
+Uses function `transformer(src) -> src` to transform the sources of files listed by `paths`.

 ### builder.clean([dir])

-Elimina tutti i file della directory `dir`, utile per inizializzare il processo di build.
-Di default `dir` è `opts.target`.
+Removes all files in directory `dir`.
+Useful for initialize the building process.
+Default value for `dir` is `opts.target`.

 ### builder.build()

-Build totale.
+Build all.

 ### builder.watch()

-Monitora il filesystem per rifare un build incrementale.
+Watch filesystem and rebuild on files changes.

-# Copyright & License
+## Copyright & License

 Copyright (C) 2014 Giulio Canti - Released under the MIT License.